SeleApp/SeleApp/replit.md

   - **User-Friendly**: Clear visual feedback and error handling for cancellation process
   - **Admin Control**: Added cancel button in admin dashboard for managing all active reservations
   - **Consistent UI**: Same cancellation functionality available to both hunters and admins
+  - **Clean History**: Cancelled reservations are hidden from hunter view to keep interface clean

 # User Preferences